guardian/frontend/docs/02-architecture/06-client-side-architecture.md

 The main entry point for enhanced JS is in [bootstraps/enhanced/main.js](https://github.com/guardian/frontend/blob/master/static/src/javascripts/bootstraps/enhanced/main.js)

-Here we initalise the rest of our Javascript application, requiring the bundles expected by the current page.
+Here we initialise the rest of our Javascript application, requiring the bundles expected by the current page.

 For example, we use the page config property of `isFront` to load `facia.js`: